joannawheeler/StaxReactCodeSamples/src/Tab/Tab.docs.md

 * (Specific to each tab)

 #### Styling
-* It takes up about 3/4 of the entire tab (including margin/padding), on the righthand side.
+* It takes up about 3/4 of the entire tab width (including margin/padding), on the righthand side.
-* Combined with a `TabHeader` and `TabFooter` it should  fill out 100% of the tab (including margin/padding).
+* Combined with a `TabHeader` and `TabFooter` it should  fill out 100% of the tab height (including margin/padding).

 # Menu